Project Shaka

 Project Shaka is an American civic initiative of Honolulu-based 501(c)(3) nonprofit ID8 that works to share Aloha Spirit through the shaka hand gesture.
 Its activities include the production of Shaka: A Story of Aloha, an educational documentary on the origin, meanings and uses of the shaka gesture, advocacy that culminated in passage of a 2024 Hawaiʻi law designating the shaka the official state gesture, and community programs such as a specialty shaka license plate and a shaka-based classroom curriculum.

 History

-Steve Sue and Hawaiʻi Governor Josh Green at the ceremony signing Act 85, designating the shaka as the state gesture (June 21, 2024).

 Project Shaka developed alongside the feature documentary Shaka: A Story of Aloha, produced by ID8, which explores the gesture's history and cultural meanings and traces competing origin accounts.
 The film premiered at the Visual Communications (LA Asian Pacific) Film Festival on May 2, 2024, and later screened at the Hawaiʻi International Film Festival (HIFF) in October–November 2024.
 HIFF subsequently announced the documentary as its Audience Choice Award winner for Best Documentary Feature in 2024.

 In 2024, Project Shaka founder Steve Sue wrote a bill, unanimously approved by the Hawaiʻi Legislature and signed into law by Governor Josh Green, designating the shaka as the State's official gesture—the first state gesture in the United States.
 The law also authorizes the State Foundation on Culture and the Arts to develop a public work of art related to the shaka and its history.